-Number of Connections 2 generation connections

-Value of target revenue \$536.7k

-Pricing methodology Historic incremental cost approach for one connection, contracted charge level for the second connection.

-the pricing principles but is at the extreme boundary of being subsidy free (incremental cost is analogous to avoidable cost).
+Number of Connections 4 generation connections Value of target revenue \$682.6k Pricing methodology Historic incremental cost approach for one connection, contracted charge level two connections, and actual incremental cost for the final connection.
+Consistency with the pricing principles The incremental cost approach is consistent with the pricing principles but is at the extreme boundary of being subsidy free (incremental cost is analogous to avoidable cost).
 The contracted charge approach is not consistent with the pricing principles because the charge is now less than avoidable costs.
 It was established prior to the pricing principles being developed, and is based on the amount that the customer had previously paid for a direct connection to the grid.
 Security of supply obligations Standard security of supply obligations apply.